grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 ### API Extensions

-The present proposal introduces a new field in the `ObjectStorageSecretSpec` namely `CredentialsMode`:
+The present proposal introduces a new optional field in the `ObjectStorageSecretSpec` namely `CredentialsMode`.
+If the user does not provide a value the `CredentialsMode` is automatically detected either from the provided secret fields or the operator environment variables (latter applies only in OpenShift cluters.).
+The selected or detected `CredentialsMode` is populated in addition in the `status.storage.credentialMode` field.

 ```go
 / CredentialMode represents the type of authentication used for accessing the object storage.